-- Viewing the date and number of indicators from a given source Hover over one of the circles to open a popup with this information. - Adjusting the timeframe of the information displayed Click the dropdown menu at the top right and select the desired timeframe. - Hiding or unhiding one of the values from the scatterplot Click the source in the legend under the scatterplot to hide it.
+Viewing the date and number of indicators from a given source

+Hover over one of the circles to open a popup with this information.

+Click the dropdown menu at the top right and select the desired timeframe.

+Hiding or unhiding one of the values from the scatterplot

+Click the source in the legend under the scatterplot to hide it.
 Click again to unhide it.